-Desired depth of the destination image.
-If it is negative, it will be the same as src.depth().
-The following co kernel - Convolution kernel (or rather a correlation kernel), a single-channel floating point matrix.
-If you want to apply different kernels to different channels, split the image into separate color planes using split() and process them individually.
+when ddepth=-1, the output image will have the same depth as the source.

+kernel - convolution kernel (or rather a correlation kernel), a single-channel floating point matrix; if you want to apply different kernels to different channels, split the image into separate color planes using split() and process them individually.